Wednesday, February 28, 2007

 Friday, February 16, 2007

-Going with the suggested GMR meme theme of the month I didn’t have too hard of a time bringing forth a few images.
+Going with the suggested GMR meme theme of the month (write about a memorable photo) I didn’t have too hard of a time bringing forth a few images.
 Unfortunately.
 Perhaps it is the power of suggestion with Brad’s kick-off entry, but all of them revolved around tragedy and change.

 My initial thoughts conjured up images from 9/11: the second plane headed toward the North Tower or people in mid-fall/jump.
 I still have massive trouble being able to view these.
 I had mentioned in my last September 11th blog entry that even during Michael Moore’s Fahrenheit 9/11, even though the screen goes black before the plane hits the tower - still I had to look away.
 So, now that I’ve left you with those visual images in your head, I guess I’ll move on to mine. …and it is no less jarring.